jry2010/RandomNumberGame/README.md

 This is my first work -- a random number game

-Download .zip and unzip it.
-Double-click .bat to play!
+Download .exe and double-click it to install, then you can statrt the game!

 Have fun!